 One of the reasons why we have not seen big companies venturing into cryptocurrency mining is the lack of reliable mining equipment.
 GPUs and ASIC s are the current choices for proof of work tasks.
 ASIC mining is more profitable, but you can only mine one currency.
-Buying hardware to mine one currency may not be profitable for companies or individual investors.
-The complex hash rate only gets tougher to crack, and the whole process consumes lots of energy.
+The complex hash only gets tougher to crack, and the whole process consumes lots of energy.
 So, even if companies had enough hardware to run the mining, they would still face the challenge of high energy costs—the more the hardware, the higher the consumption.
 Investing in expensive cryptocurrency mining equipment and not worrying about power consumption costs and other related costs should only make sense if you are sure that bitcoin prices will go up and that your profits will be more than your expenses.

 Have the right staff

 To run a cryptocurrency mining company, finding the right staff is mandatory.
 Getting the right people to do the job is the first step towards winning in cryptocurrency.
-Remember, mining is not a plug in and start mining activity.
-There are lots of considerations to make, like which currency to mine, how long it will take, the hashrate difficulty, and many more.
+Remember, mining is not a plug and play activity.
+There are lots of considerations to make, like which currency to mine, how long it will take, the hash rate difficulty, and many more.
 You also need to hire experienced individuals who know the ins and outs of cryptocurrency mining.